-Beautiful Perfume Bottles ‘Floral Wide’ By Peter Layton
+Beautiful Perfume Bottles ‘Pink Paradiso II’ By Peter Layton

-Part of his highly successful ‘Floral’ series, they will add luxury and elegance to any dressing table.
+Part of his highly successful ‘Pink Paradiso’ series, they will add luxury and elegance to any dressing table.
 All who see them will certainly adore them.

 Beautiful Perfume Bottles Artist

 At school in Bradford, his talent for art was encouraged and he became good friends with David Hockney.
-Peter went on to Bradford Technical College to study textiles and made a living in between classes working in the rag trade.
+Peter went on to Bradford Technical College to study textiles whilst working in the rag trade between classes.
 He then did his stint of National Service, followed by a year on a kibbutz, before linking back up with Hockney at Bradford College of Art.